Student extra-curricular activities

 This event is known as Nana-Dai-Sen (“Seven-University Championship”), and involves the seven universities that were originally Imperial Universities (Kyushu, Osaka, Kyoto, Nagoya, Tokyo, Tohoku and Hokkaido Universities) engaging in a sports championship, hosted alternately by one university each year.
 The championship involves 32 events, and the universities compete with one another on an overall points basis.

-The 63nd Championship will be held under the coordination of Nagoya University in 2024.
+The 64th Championship will be held under the supervision of Hokkaido University in 2025.

-*Kyushu University Student Support Association Cultural Festival (October)
+*Kyushu University Student Support Association Cultural Festival (October to November)

 These festivals are hosted by university societies and classes, and involve faculties and research institutions being open to the public.
 Events involve local residents and students, as well as a range of other activities designed to promote interaction with local society.
 A wide range of events are held throughout the university.